 Judge (retired) LaJune Lange, J.D.

-Architecture, Art, and Faith Bridging the North Minneapolis Jewish and Black Communities: Preserving a Unique Building and Re-establishing Connections
+Architecture, Art, and Faith Bridging the North Minneapolis Jewish and Black Communities: Preserving a Unique Building and Re-establishing Connection

 Jeanne Halgren Kilde, Ph.D.